-To appeal the decision of the Executive Leadership Team, a student may contact The Association of Theological Schools in the United States and Canada (ATS) at (412) 788-6505, 10 Summit Park Dr. Pittsburgh, PA USA 15275-1103.
+\\\ To appeal the decision of the Executive Leadership Team, a student may contact The Association of Theological Schools.

 Subject to Change Statement

 Briercrest College and Seminary (BCS) reserves the right to change any of the policies of BCS at any time, including those relating to admission, instruction, and graduation.
 The right to withdraw curricula and specific courses, alter course content, change the calendar, and add or increase fees is similarly reserved.
 All such changes are effective at such time as the proper authorities determine and may apply not only to prospective students but also to those currently enrolled at BCS.